Cart 0

 histories, responses and responsibilities of bod(y/ies) in relation to their surroundings is what they naturally are drawn to.

-The latest involvements of suinner has had to do with intake, installing sound and food as well as other concentrated or
+The latest involvements of suinner has had to do with installing sound and food, as well as other concentrated or

 immersive installation experiences that have to do what we intake and affect.